lucylow/Deep-Learning-Mahjong---/README.md

 ## Mahjong Deep Learning Algorthm
 * **AI will win through intelligence** rather than faster mechanicals speed (Computers can programatically issue commands instantly whereas humans must physically move a mouse or hit the keyboard.) - **Humans avg 300 actions per minute**.
 * Deep Neural Network
-   * 3 **hidden layers** of 120 neutrons
+   * 3 **Hidden layers** of 120 neutrons
-   * 3 **dropout layers** to optimize generalization and reduce over-fittingg
+   * 3 **Dropout layers** to optimize generalization and reduce over-fittingg
       * Input - State
       * Output - Values related to Mahjong actions
-   * last layer uses **softmax function** to return probabilities
+   * Last layer uses **Softmax Function** to return probabilities
 * Reinforcement Learning
-   * **Markov decision** process to make decisions involving a chain of if-then statements
+   * **Markov Decision** process to make decisions involving a chain of if-then statements
-   * **Positive or negative reward**.
+   * **Positive or Negative Reward**.
 Algorithm will learn what actions will maximize the reward and which to be avoided.
 * Deep Q-Learning
    * Q-table matrix
    * Updates the **Q-table based on the prediction of future mahjong states**.
    * Q-values updated according to the **Bellman equation**.
-   * Knowledge based hierarchy foundation [goals, strategies, tactics, chains] where each objective inspects the current game state and decides which lower level objective will be best to achieve it.
+   * Knowledge based hierarchy foundation [Goals, strategies, tactics, chains] where each objective inspects the current game state and decides which lower level objective will be best to achieve it.

 ## Mahjong Search Gaming Optomization Algorithm